CtrlK

 Completeness

-Clearly answers both what ('Generate, review, or refactor Swift code using modern language features') AND when with explicit 'Use when...' clause covering five specific trigger scenarios: writing new code, reviewing, migrating, debugging, and answering questions.
+Clearly answers both 'what' (generate, review, refactor Swift code using modern features) and 'when' with an explicit 'Use when...' clause listing five specific trigger scenarios including writing new code, reviewing for outdated patterns, migrating versions, debugging concurrency warnings, and answering idiom questions.

 3 / 3